ihmeuw-msca/distrx/docs/user_guide/percentage_change.rst

-``mu_tx`` and ``sigma_tx`` are simply the percentage change for each county and their corresponding standard errors, respectively. ``sigma_tx`` has already been scaled the appropriate sample size so we **should not** scale it additionally to obtain a confidence interval.
+``mu_tx`` and ``sigma_tx`` are simply the percentage change for each county and their corresponding standard errors, respectively. ``sigma_tx`` has already been scaled the appropriate sample size so we **should not** scale it additionally with some function of othe sample size to obtain a confidence interval.